 - A good computer preferably a laptop since you may want to be working on the go.

 - Good quality headphones or speakers preferably with noise cancelation feature.

 - Specialized software (computer-aided transcription or known simply CAT)

 - A great training course: Internet Scoping SchoolThis training is the most thorough, comprehensive program you can get.
 ISS has two to three times the training material of other online courses, the most experienced instructor, and it is the only course to thoroughly train students in reading steno notes and the knowledge of running the software.

 There are a few options available when it comes to software choices.

-Scoping is a work from home job opportunity that has high demand but also pegged a lot on credibility and experience.
+Scoping is a work-from-home job opportunity that has high demand but is also pegged a lot on credibility and experience.

 If you need help deciding if scoping is the right career for you, get access to the FREE 7-day mini-course currently available.